PriyankaDewan06/PriyankaDewan06/README.md

 ## Hi there 👋, I am Priyanka

-- 🔭 I’m currently working on Web Development with PHP
+- 🔭 I’m currently working on Web Development using PHP
 - 🌱 I’m currently learning Software Development
 - 👯 I’m looking to collaborate on software for energy sector
 - 💬 Ask me about VLSI Technology